 - No wrong numbers - group calls reach the right people

-Efficiency improvements gained by cutting down “useless” minutes used for finding people and equipment, waiting for someone to answer your call or continuously dialling a busy line, also improve the capacity of a hospital in times of crisis and reduce unnecessary load from personnel that may already be feeling stretched close to the limits.
+Efficiency improvements gained by cutting down “useless” minutes used for finding people and equipment, waiting for someone to answer your call or continuously dialing a busy line, also improve the capacity of a hospital in times of crisis and reduce unnecessary load from personnel that may already be feeling stretched close to the limits.

 Watch this video to see what medical professionals in Finland think about their TETRA service (VIRVE):